Updated: Nov 25, 2020

 It defintely doesn't hurt to ask, and it might sting just a little if you forget to ask this basic question: Is maintenence included?

 Most rental homes will require you to pay two months + a deposit equal to one months rent.
-This is usually given back to the renter after they have moved out the the bills they left are paid by the owner.
+This is usually given back to the renter after they have moved out and the bills they left are paid by the owner.
 Believe it or not, some actually are honest about the bill they recieved AFTER you have left.
 I have recieved portions of my deposit back from honest owners.

 You can find homes that are turn-key ready, furnished and all bills paid - even your cable & net.
 Mexico really isn't an expensive country to live in - you just got to ask the right questions and deal with the right people.
 For the most part, you will have to look for the right persons - sharks will bait and look for you.